elephantscale/es-training-new/course-outlines/storytelling-with-data.md

   * Leverage the power of storytelling to help your message resonate with your audience

 * It is assumed that the participants already know and use tools such as Tableau, Power BI, and Looker.
-We will not teach the technical aspect of using those visualization tools but concentrate on the art.
+We will not teach the technical aspects of using those visualization tools but concentrate on the art.

 ## Duration: